timebug/lua-resty-httpipe/README.md

 In case of errors, returns nil with a string describing the error.

+## request_uri

+`syntax: res, err = hp:request_uri(uri, opts?)`

+The simple interface.
+Options supplied in the `opts` table are the same as in the generic interface, and will override components found in the uri itself.

+Returns a res object as same as `hp:request` method.

+In case of errors, returns nil with a string describing the error.

 ## res.body_reader

 The `body_reader` iterator can be used to stream the response body in chunk sizes of your choosing, as follows: